Sessions of EurAsEC Interstate Council and Supreme Eurasian Economic Council

 “Today we are holding our session in the context when the Eurasian Economic Union has occupied de facto its niche in the world economy and even political agenda.
 We are completing de jure the creation of the largest market in the Eurasian space,” the Belarusian leader said.

-Alexander Lukashenko noted that Belarus, Kazakhstan, and Russia have informed the international community about the almost simultaneous ratification of the EEU Treaty by the parliaments.
+Aleksandr Lukashenko noted that Belarus, Kazakhstan, and Russia have informed the international community about the almost simultaneous ratification of the EEU Treaty by the parliaments.
 The EEU Treaty comes into effect on 1 January 2015.

 The heads of state also signed an agreement on Armenia’s accession to the Eurasian Economic Union.